azsdk/azsdk-docs/01-Subscription-Security/Readme.md

 | --------------- | -------- |
 |SubscriptionId 	|Subscription for which AzSDK subscription security baseline would be upgraded	|

+> **Note**:
-> **Note**: This command is useful only for updating AzSDK subscription security baseline.
+>  - This command is useful only for updating AzSDK subscription security baseline.
 If you have never setup baseline, then you can set it up using Set-AzSDKSubscriptionSecurity command.
+>  - This command also helps you to recover if any of the base resources are accidentally deleted, like AzSDK resource group, storage account, attestation container, continuous assurance log container etc.

 [Back to top…](Readme.md#contents)